lunarmodules/expadom/README.md

 ## Downloads, dependencies, and source code

-Source ode and downloads are available from the [Github project page](https://github.com/lunarmodules/expadom).
+Source code and downloads are available from the [Github project page](https://github.com/lunarmodules/expadom).
 Installation is typically easiest using LuaRocks.

 ### Dependencies